kallebl0mquist/ChatST/README.md

 - serial round-trip to the Raspberry Pi bridge
 - live OpenAI responses on a real Atari ST-class machine

-*Of course this is only a party trick.
-No real GFA programmers were harmed (or involved).
+*Of course this program is more of a party trick than really useful.
+No GFA programmers were harmed (or involved).
 Still, there is something deeply satisfying about connecting worlds that were never supposed to meet.*

 ![IMG_4367](assets/IMG_4367.jpeg)